tinhtl2201/sushi-react/README.md

-This is a react prosject im experimenting with
+This is a react project im experimenting with